cruise-automation/webviz/packages/webviz-core/src/util/helpModalOpenSource.help.md

 ## Remote bag

 To stream in a bag, use the `?remote-bag-url=…` parameter, [like this](?remote-bag-url=https%3A%2F%2Fopen-source-webviz-ui.s3.amazonaws.com%2Fdemo.bag).
 To stream in a second bag (similar to the SHIFT-drag from above), use `?remote-bag-url-2=…`.
-To navigate to a particular point in the bag on load, add in `&seek-to=12345` (in milliseconds since the [Unix epoch](https://en.wikipedia.org/wiki/Unix_time)).
+To navigate to a particular point in the bag on load, add in `&seek-to=12345` (in milliseconds since the [Unix epoch](https://en.wikipedia.org/wiki/Unix_time)) or `&seek-to=12345.000006789` where 12345 is the ROS second and 6789 is the ROS nanosecond.

 ## Layouts